CyberT33N/android-cheat-sheet/README.md

 ```
 fastboot reboot
 ```
-- **Make sure to do this directly after or it will maybe later not work after root**
+- **Make sure to do this directly after reboot (before the setup process) or it will maybe later not work after root**
   - [FIX - SMS recieving not working](https://github.com/CyberT33N/android-cheat-sheet/blob/main/README.md#not-able-to-recieve-sms-on-trebledroid---android-13-gsi)